 In the pictures below, the torus has been observed from six sides.
 Ten UV polygon groups in total have been created: one group as seen from the top of the cube, another as seen from the bottom of the cube, and two groups for each of the cube’s four sides (this is because the torus has two sides when seen from the side: an inside and an outside).

-Enable this option to prevent BodyPaint 3D from arranging the polygon groups in the optimal horizontal direction.
+Enable this option to prevent BodyPaint 3D from arranging the polygon groups in the optimal direction.
 This saves time when the positions of the UV polygons are calculated.
+UV Islands will not be twisted if this option is enabled.
+They will, at most, be scaled.

-If this option is enabled, the UV polygon groups will be stretched in the U and V directions to cover the entire bitmap taking into account the Spacing value.
+If this option is enabled, the UV Islands will be stretched independently of one another in the U and V directions to cover the entire bitmap taking into account the Spacing value.
+If this option is disabled, the axes will be scaled proportionally in both directions.

 If this option is enabled, a different algorithm is used (Max Area Factor no longer has an effect).
 The algorithm checks if the first UV polygon overlaps any of the other UV polygons.
 If it is overlapping, a new UV polygon group is created and the following UV polygons are added to the group.
 If it is not overlapping, no action is taken.
 The algorithm repeats the check for all UV polygons.